inlets/inlets.dev/blog/_posts/2023-01-17-expose-multiple-services-with-inlets-and-caddy.md

 In the next sections we will walk you through the setup and configuration of inlets and caddy.

 ## Pre-reqs

+An inlets tunnel server will generally use single digits of RAM, so even a 5 USD DigitalOcean droplet is sufficient for this tutorial.

 - A Linux server, VM, VPS etc with a public IP address
 - An [inlets subscription](https://inlets.dev/pricing/)